-To us the concept of mindfulness offers a great deal more.
+At mindful presenter, the concept of mindfulness offers a great deal more

 From the moment we lift our heads off of our pillows in the morning we are besieged with demands for our attention.
 In fact, the distractions often begin before we even before step out of our beds.

 As we slept so peacefully in our comfy beds recovering from the stresses and strains from the previous day, emails were still piling into our inbox.
-As many professionals get ready for work a great number will have a shower without realising they even had a shower and many who are mindful enough to have breakfast before they leave the house don’t taste a thing.
+Many professionals get ready for work having a shower without realising they even had a shower.

 Sometimes, we just need to slow down, calm down, breathe and gently filter out the distractions.